GCsnap/gcsnap2cluster/README.md

 All information is stored in detailed, human and machine-readable files, and customable publication-ready figures.

 Thank you for using and showing interest on GCsnap!

 ## Date requirements
-As designed to run on a cluster, GCsnap requires the needed data to be locally available.
+As designed to run on a cluster, **GCsnap2 Cluster requires the needed data to be locally available!**
 The structure looks like this, the source are given below:
 ```
 data-path as defined in config.yaml or via CLI